-There are several avenues available for reporting suspected unlicensed dog and cat breeders in Missouri.
-The Missouri Department of Agriculture offers two different options that you can click on here: Operation Bark Alert or the ACFA Program Inquiry.
+There are several avenues available for reporting dog and cat breeders in Missouri.

-To follow up on either of the above reports, contact Matt Rold, ACFA Coordinator at 573-751-3076 or Matt.Rold@mda.mo.gov
+(To follow up on either of the above complaints, you can contact Matt Rold, ACFA Coordinator at 573-751-3076 or Matt.Rold@mda.mo.gov )

-Additionally, anyone with information about unlicensed dog breeders, substandard dog breeders or pet stores (and the sale of sick dogs from dog breeders or pet stores) can file a complaint and follow up with the Missouri Department of Agriculture via the ACFA Program Inquiry (above), as well as with the Missouri Attorney General's Agriculture & Environment Division, via the Canine Cruelty Complaint Report (below):
+Additionally, for anyone with information about unlicensed dog breeders, substandard dog breeders or pet stores (and the sale of sick dogs from dog breeders or pet stores), you can file a complaint with the Missouri Attorney General's Agriculture & Environment Division by clicking here: Canine Cruelty Complaint